 Sally-Ann Hart, MP for Hastings and Rye, has not fulfilled hopes that she would join us in welcoming

 Instead, having survived allegations of antisemitism and islamophobia, and despite her new-found Green credentials, she has chosen to pose as a bastion of the Rule of Law by "cracking down" on people smugglers (who are criminals) but meanwhile stoking anxiety about asylum seekers who are quite legitimately here to seek safety in the UK.
-See her Interview with local constituents.

-This is in contrast to Huw Merriman, Conservative MP for the next-door constituency of Bexhill and Battle, who has visited a Syrian refugee camp in Jordan and declared:
+In contrast Huw Merriman, Conservative MP for the next-door constituency of Bexhill and Battle, who has visited a Syrian refugee camp in Jordan and declared:

 I do not subscribe to the suggestion that benefits are the driver for immigration.
 I do not buy the idea that people are willing to risk life and limb and leave a lot of their family behind in another country purely to survive in this country on what is a relatively small amount of money when housing and other provisions are taken into account.
 I do not believe that at all.
 I am more inclined to believe that the type of person who has that get up and go and determination is the type of person who will set up their own business, contribute, work incredibly hard, enrich our country and be a success.
 However, I agree that anyone coming to this country must do so to work, study or shelter from persecution.However, Mr Merriman joined Ms Hart in voting against two key amendments to the latest Immigration Bill; to end Indefinite Detention and to remove rights for unaccompanied asylum-seeking children and spouses (often known as Family Reunion).
 Sadly, the Immigration Bill passed the House of Commons and is now making its way through the House of Lords.